There’s an ever-increasing reliance on internet connectivity with so many aspects of our daily lives.

 - Plug a second adapter into an outlet in your garage.

-- Run an ethernet cable to whatever smart device needs internet access.
+- Run an ethernet cable from the adapter to your computer or a smart device with an ethernet connection.

 Hardwiring a particular device in your garage or throughout your home isn’t always practical, so you could also pair the second adapter with another router to give you a usable WiFi signal.